opencog/atomspace/opencog/atoms/bind/README.md

 Type Restrictions
 -----------------
-It couold make sense to store type restrictions with a new VariableNode class.
+It could make sense to store type restrictions with a new VariableNode class.
 This would offer a minor performance improvement: type restrictions would not have to be looked up in a mp, as currently implemented.
 On the other hand, this could e a major headache: every